This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is Shichi-Go-San?
 Everything you need to know about it, from its origins and history to the present day

 Recently, commemorative photos have been taken at a photo studio, and the event has become an important family event.
-This event, which combines Japanese tradition and modern culture, is still treasured in many households today.
+This event, which combines Japanese tradition and modern culture, is still cherished in many households today.

-A complete guide to choosing the best day and shrine to celebrate Shichigosan
+A complete guide to choosing the best day and shrine to celebrate Shichi-Go-San

-The most well-known day for the Shichigosan celebration is November 15th.
-This day is called "Oniyado-bi" in the old calendar, and has been considered a good day for events other than weddings.
+The most well-known day for the Shichi-Go-San celebration is November 15th.
+This day is called "Oni-yado-bi" in the old calendar, and has been considered a good day for events other than weddings.

-The definitive guide to what to wear for Shichi-Go-San for parents and children | Absolute rules and points to keep in mind
+The definitive guide to what to wear for Shichi-Go-San for parents and children | Essential rules and points to keep in mind

 As for the parents, it is common for mothers to choose a formal kimono or a chic, elegant dress , while a dark suit is recommended for fathers.